mitevs/baloons/README.md

 </baloon>
 ```

-The baloonFactory's getNewBaloon method gets a configuration object in which you define two keys.
+The baloonFactory's getNewBaloon method gets a configuration object in which you define the events.
-The first one is the events and the second one is style.

 Events
 -------